-The Residency program was an opportunity for April to follow a path towards her professional goals and learn essential teaching skills through a personalized learning model and with a highly effective Cooperating Teacher.
-April was a Resident at Summit Rainier and is now in her second year teaching History at Summit Tahoma in San Jose, California.
+The Residency program was an opportunity for April to follow a path towards their professional goals and learn essential teaching skills through a personalized learning model and with a highly effective Cooperating Teacher.
+April was a Resident at Summit Rainier and is now in their second year teaching History at Summit Tahoma in San Jose, California.